onnx/onnx/docs/Operators.md

 #### Version

-This version of the operator has been available since version 2 of the default ONNX operator set.
+This version of the operator has been available since version 11 of the default ONNX operator set.

-Other versions of this operator: <a href="Changelog.md#Split-1">Split-1</a>
+Other versions of this operator: <a href="Changelog.md#Split-1">Split-1</a>, <a href="Changelog.md#Split-2">Split-2</a>

 #### Attributes